Meeting Students' Needs: Differentiation Tips for Teachers

 About a month ago, I started collecting resources and researching neurodiversity in the general education classroom.
 I'm shocked at the neglect shown to teachers in preparing them for the diversity of the brain or the potential impact of large-scale trauma (such as COVID).

-Most of my knowledge on inclusion, diversifying learning spaces, and using culturally relevant teaching has come from post-grad studies, personal interest, and my own experiences of being disabled and facing other disadvantages in the classroom.
+Most of my knowledge on inclusion, diversifying learning spaces, and using culturally relevant teaching has come from post-grad studies, personal interest, and my own experiences of being disabled and facing disadvantage in the classroom.

 While some had the privilege of attending great teacher prep programs, many of us did not.

-For teachers who want it, here are a few tips I use to make my classroom as inclusive as possible.
-These and a ton more are provided in my Neurodivergent Toolkit click here
+Here are a few tips I use to make my classroom as inclusive as possible.
+These and over 100 more are provided in The Neurodivergent Toolkit & Workshop click here

 Engagement: